 It’s a dangerous road to go down, one that equates financial affluence to spirituality or to acceptance by God.
 It’s the reason many of the most conservative states in America choose to handicap their financial assistance programs to the detriment of human life; the end-game of this mindset is ultimately to let the poor die off and assign a higher value on human life to the financially affluent.
-Sound sick to you?
-Plenty of Christians in America use the slightly dulled down version of this in saying, “God helps those who help themselves”, ignoring Jesus’ example.
+Sound sickening to you?
+This originated with the Puritans, and was referred to as the Puritan Ethic; the idea that prosperity and hard work is a mark of God’s election.
+Christians use the slightly dulled down version of this in saying, “God helps those who help themselves”, ignoring Jesus’ example.
 In reality, God helps those who can’t help themselves, and God helps those who help others.
 He doesn’t care much for those who help themselves.
-The root of the (awful) belief that money is somehow tied to approval from God has its roots in the prosperity gospel mindset, and among the sociopaths who actually believe such things are many pastors who preach it on Sundays.
+The root of the (awful) belief that money is somehow tied to approval from God has found a modern home in the prosperity gospel mindset, and among the sociopaths who actually believe such things are many pastors who preach it on Sundays.

 Money is so inconsequential in Christianity.
 What if God wants you to live in poverty so you can reach one specific person some day, who might later become the next Billy Graham or Mother Teresa?
 You may rebuke that thought, or call it false humility, but that’s what many of the men closest to Jesus did, so you can’t write that off without also writing them off.